haritsahm/va-chatbot-review/README.md

 ### 2. Prepare and Generate Vector Store

+> Note: I added the publicly available dataset in Activeloop Hub so there's no need to preprocess this data, skip to [2.
+Download and Save Locally](#2-download-and-save-deep-lake-vector-store-locally).
+If you want to experiment with different chunk size, filter maximum number of data, or create a local dataset then you can proceed with this step.

+### 1. Process dataset manually and save on local

 Because the dataset is large and it will need ~1 hour to process the entire dataset, it's better to prepare and store the data before using it.

 Follow the instructions from `notebooks/data-exploration.ipynb` and `notebooks/sentence_generator.ipynb`.